Crop Production

 How do I scout for Tar Spot?

 Tar spot develops as small, black, raised spots (circular or oval) that develop on infected plants and may appear on one or both sides of the leaves, leaf sheaths, and husks.
 Spots may be found on healthy (green) and dying (brown) tissue.
 Tar spot can be easily confused with insect droppings, which can appear as black spots on the surface of the leaf.
+Use a damp cloth to wipe the leaf to determine if you have presence of a disease lesion.

 How do I identify and diagnose Tar Spot on my corn?